claire-mayfield/itp/Midterm/README.md

   }
 }

+#2) Here's the next version.
-2)In the next version, I customized the text that appears on the screen when the code is run.
+I customized the text that appears on the screen when the code is run.
 I added some empty lines in between sentences for easier reading.
 With the added text, I needed to change the size of the canvas to 600, 400.
 I also decided on which key would be assigned to each audio file:

 let myFirstSound;